 Part of Yutaka Nakamura’s cut on Virus Buster Surge

 Yoh Yoshinari (吉成曜) – In a magazine feature dedicated to Yoshinari, he speaks of the many influences on him and talks about his favourite artists and animators.
 He mentions how he likes artists such as Austrian painter Egon Schiele, Nijitte Monogatari’s Koei Satomi, Masahito Yamashita, Masami Obari, Mike Mignola, Yasuomi Umetsu and Nobuteru Yūki.
 He also likes art that features a strong sense of distortion and notes how at first he was attracted to Masahito Yamashita’s work and then later on he was drawn to Obari’s for similar reasons.
 Interesting to see how Yoshinari has a wide range of influences.
 I can imagine his brother, Kou Yoshinari might have had similar influences.
-Both do indeed manage to work with Obari on the Fatal Fury series and Gowcaiser.
+Both do indeed manage to work with Obari on the Fatal Fury series and the Gowcaiser OVA.

-I guess this just shows there are still repercussions from Obari’s studio closing and leans support to the theory that Obari earned a black mark on his name in the industry for it.
+I guess this just shows there are still repercussions from Obari’s studio closing and leans support to the theory that Obari earned a mark on his name in the industry for it.
 This could explain why he went on to work on various hentai works.
 If you’ve been reading the works list in the previous articles, you’ll also see that some animators that I’ve discussed simply stopped working with Obari around the year 2000 and didn’t work with him again until years later.
 These days however with the advent of Twitter, Obari seems to be talking and rekindling connections with many people in the animation industry and it could well be that things are looking up for him again.

 Minamimachi and Studio G-1